byhoson/byhoson.github.io/index.md

 ## whoami
 Hello, there!
 I am a graduate student pursuing a Ph.D. at POSTECH.
 I study formal verification at Software Verification Lab, advised by Kyungmin Bae.
 Before that, I obtained my bachelor's degree at Sogang University.
 I am broadly interested in formally reasoning about software thereby achieving reliability.
 I am mostly happy when two seemingly different things turn out to be the same.
+My first name is somewhat pronounced as Bee-young-ho.

-## Interests
+## Interest
 In general, Model Checking, Computational Logic, Automated Reasoning, Type Theory.
 In particular, (will be added soon!).